PeteBlackerThe3rd/TFMin/readme.md

 ## Installation Instructions

-Clone this repository and run the **install.bash** script.
-This simply adds the required locations to your PYTHONPATH and CPLUS_INCLUDE_PATH environment variables, the script will need write access to your **.bashrc** file.
+Clone this repository and add the required locations to your PYTHONPATH.

 ## Licence